skwp/dotfiles/README.md

  * Cmd-k and Cmd-d to type underscores and dashes (use Shift), since they are so common in code but so far away from home row
  * ; instead of : - avoid Shift for common tasks, just hit semicolon to get to ex mode
  * ,. to go to last edit location instead of '. because the apostrophe is hard on the pinky
+ * Cmd-' and Cmd-" to change content inside quotes

  **Tab Navigation**